 Now that I know during which season I want to travel I’m interested in the tides.
 In some places those can make differences of up to 12 meters in the water level.
 This means, if I want to photograph a specific cove for sunset, I have to make sure that it is not submerged at that time.
 So I get a tide forecast at Tides4Fishing.

 Generally I prefer to take photos during receding tide.
-This way I don’t have to worry that the incomming tide will cut off my way back and I don’t have to deal with footprints in the sand.
+This way I don’t have to worry that the incoming tide will cut off my way back and I don’t have to deal with footprints in the sand.
 I cannot always plan my photo tours to coincide completely with such conditions though.
 Tides change and while one day it might be perfect to shoot a specific beach, two days later I might no longer be able to get the photo I want.

 I usually plan the visit of some major spots in congruence with the tides and when they are too high I opt for locations with elevated vantage points, if available.